Sehrish-web209/portfolio/README.md

 3. **Open `index.html`** in your preferred web browser.

-> No server setup is required.
-This project runs directly in the browser.

 💡 Usage

 Explore the website to see my About, Skills, Projects, and Contact sections.